 - Congestive heart failure.
 Contact your doctor if you experience tiredness, shortness of breath or swelling of ankles or legs or face swelling.

 - Inflammation of the pancreas (pancreatitis).
-Contact your doctor or the emergency unit if you experience severe stomach ache and fever
+Contact your doctor or the emergency unit if you experience severe stomach ache and fever.

 - Intestinal obstruction (blockage of the bowel).
-Contact your doctor or the emergency unit if you experience severe stomach ache, vomiting and constipation
+Contact your doctor or the emergency unit if you experience severe stomach ache, vomiting and constipation.

 - Reduced flow of bile from the gallbladder and/or inflammation of the gallbladder.
-Contact your doctor or the emergency unit if you experience yellowing of the skin and the whites in the eyes, itching, dark urine and light-coloured stools or pain in the upper right side or middle of the stomach area
+Contact your doctor or the emergency unit if you experience yellowing of the skin and the whites in the eyes, itching, dark urine and light-coloured stools or pain in the upper right side or middle of the stomach area.

 Uncommon (may affect up to 1 in 100 people):

 - Fainting.
 If heart rate and breathing is normal and you awaken fast, speak to your doctor.
-In other cases, seek help as soon as possible
+In other cases, seek help as soon as possible.

 Other side effects include: